viri-X/tdak/CONTRIBUTING.md

 5. **Submit a Pull Request (PR):** Link it to an existing issue (if applicable).

 ### 3. Feature Requests
-*Open an issue with the "enhancement" label.
+- Open an issue with the "enhancement" label.

-*Explain:
+- Explain:

-  *The problem you’re solving (e.g., "Detect slow network partitions using persistent homology")
+  -The problem you’re solving (e.g., "Detect slow network partitions using persistent homology")

-  *How it aligns with TDAK’s goal: bridging abstract topology and cloud infrastructure
+  -How it aligns with TDAK’s goal: bridging abstract topology and cloud infrastructure

 ###4.
 Questions or Discussions
-*Start a GitHub Discussion for open-ended ideas.
+-Start a GitHub Discussion for open-ended ideas.

-*Example topics:
+-Example topics:

-  *"How to visualize topological features in Kubernetes?"
+  -"How to visualize topological features in Kubernetes?"

-  *"Could Morse theory improve failure detection?"
+  -"Could Morse theory improve failure detection?"

 ## Code Guidelines
-*Documentation: Update docs/TDAK_DOCUMENTATION.md if your change affects functionality.
+-Documentation: Update docs/TDAK_DOCUMENTATION.md if your change affects functionality.

-*Tests: Add tests in tests/ for new features.
+-Tests: Add tests in tests/ for new features.

-*Style: Follow PEP8 (Python) and comment complex topological logic.
+-Style: Follow PEP8 (Python) and comment complex topological logic.

 ## First-Time Contributors
 New to GitHub?
 Check out [GitHub’s PR Guide](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).